Framization of the Temperley-Lieb Algebra: Abstract

 \section{Abstract}

-In this paper we propose a framization of the Temperley--Lieb algebra.
-The framization is a procedure that can briefly be described as the adding of framing to a known knot algebra in a way that is both algebraically consistent and topologically meaningfull.
-Here, our framization is defined as a quotient of the Yokonuma--Hecke algebra.
-The main theorem provides necessary and sufficient conditions for the Markov trace defined on the Yokonuma--Hecke algebra to pass through to our framization. \end {abstract}
+We propose a framization of the Temperley--Lieb algebra.
+The framization is a procedure that can briefly be described as the adding of framing to a known knot algebra in a way that is both algebraically consistent and topologically meaningful.
+Our framization of the Temperley--Lieb algebra is defined as a quotient of the Yokonuma--Hecke algebra.
+The main theorem provides necessary and sufficient conditions for the Markov trace defined on the Yokonuma--Hecke algebra to pass through to the quotient algebra.
+Using this we construct 1-variable invariants for classical knots and links, which, as we show, are not topologically equivalent to the Jones polynomial. \end {abstract}